pygame/pygame/docs/reST/ref/event.rst

    Although any type of event can be placed, if using the system event types your program should be sure to create the standard attributes with appropriate values.

+   If the SDL event queue is full a :exc:`pygame.error` is raised.

    .. ## pygame.event.post ##